jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

-Probable request for the registry for TLS Supported Groups to have the proper values assigned to the Classic McEliece and the RLCE algorithms mentioned in this document (see [TLSP]):
+Probable request for the registry for TLS Supported Groups to have the proper values assigned to the Classic McEliece and the RLCE algorithms mentioned in this document; also requested is the hybrid combination "x25519classicmceliece348864" (see [TLSP]):

+Description: x25519classicmceliece348864

+Value: TBD

+Description: classicmceliece348864

+Value: TBD

+Description: classicmceliece460896

+Value: TBD

 Description: classicmceliece6688128